Types of Debt Financing

 - Another popular asset-based loan type is Invoice Financing.
 Businesses use it to cover payroll, rent, and other operating expenses.
 For the lender, the unpaid invoices act as collateral for the advance.
 It can cover up to 100% of the invoice value charging around a 3% processing fee.

 - Some lenders will be able to finance against a percentage of customer purchase orders and a percentage of open accounts receivable.
-The formula to calculate this availability will be influenced by many factors: how fast the accounts receivable is collected and the number of open POs.
+The formula to calculate this availability includes many factors: how fast you can collect the accounts receivable and the number of open POs.

 Pro Tip: Read about Choosing The Right Investment During High Inflation | Startup Tandem